ZohaHayat/Race-Car-Game/README.md

-# Race-Car-Game
+# Race Car Game

-This is the code for a race car game.
-It is based on 2D arrays, functions and loops.
-Upon running the program, an opening screen pops up where the name of the game is visible.
-This is followed by a list of instructions which describe the method of playing the game.
-The program will ask you to enter the difficulty level for the game.
-You can enter E for easy, M for medium and H for hard (All instructions for the user appear when you run the program).
-On clicking the Enter key, you will be asked to click any key to proceed to playing the game.
-On doing this, the game interface appears, and you can use the right and left arrow keys to move the car.
-Once you collide with an obstacle, the game stops and you must click the Enter key to view your scores.
+## Project Description
+This is a 2D race car game implemented using arrays, functions, and loops.
+The game features an interactive interface where players navigate a car while avoiding obstacles.
+Upon running the program, an opening screen appears displaying the game’s title, followed by instructions on how to play.

+Players can choose the difficulty level:
+- **E** – Easy
+- **M** – Medium
+- **H** – Hard

+After selecting the difficulty and pressing Enter, the game starts.
+Players use the **left** and **right arrow keys** to control the car.
+The game ends when the car collides with an obstacle, and pressing Enter displays the final score.

+## Features
+- 2D race car simulation
+- Multiple difficulty levels (Easy, Medium, Hard)
+- Interactive instructions and opening screen
+- Collision detection and scoring system
+- Keyboard controls for car movement

+## Technologies Used
+- Programming Language: C++ / Python / Java (replace with the actual one)
+- 2D arrays, loops, and functions for game logic
+- Keyboard input handling for controls